StarChart-Labs/chronicler/README.md

 To use Chronicler, [install](https://github.com/apps/chronicler-by-starchart-labs) it on one or more repositories.
 Pull requests made after installation will be analyzed for two conditions:

-1. Did "production" files get modified?
+1. Did production files get modified?
 2. Was a release notes file updated?

-If "production" files were modified, and "release notes" were not, Chronicler will fail a status check on the pull request - otherwise, the pull request passes.
+If production files were modified, and release notes were not, Chronicler will fail a status check on the pull request - otherwise, the pull request passes.

-### Default Settings
+### Configuration

 Chronicler allows customization of what are considered production files and what is recognized as a release notes file via a YAML file in `/.starchart-labs/chronicler.yml`.